c-hofer/tda-toolkit/README.md

 # tda-toolkit

+This repository contains persistent homology related code which can be used to implement the approaches from [1] and [2] (see References).

-This repository contains persistent homology related code.
-A final code release is planned for late 2017.
+*A final code release is planned for late 2017.*

 # Installation